What are Different Types of Cymbals?

 Cymbals come in a variety of shapes and sizes, each with its own sound and function.
 Crash cymbals and suspended cymbals are the two main types of cymbals used in orchestras.

 Crash cymbals are typically used in pairs.
 Clash cymbals are what they’re called when they’re used this way.
-The crash cymbals are held in place a strap attached to the back, whether they are used alone or in pairs.
+The crash cymbals are held in place by a strap attached to the back, whether they are used alone or in pairs.

 These types of cymbals are not crashed or clashed together to make sound, despite their name.
 Instead, they’re slid across each other, causing the edges to rub against each other.
 The cymbals can produce a wide range of sounds with this simple movement.